Flip chip: Flip chip

-In 2008, High-speed mounting methods evolved through a cooperation between Reel Service Ltd. and Siemens AG in the development of a high speed mounting tape known as 'MicroTape'.
+In 2008, High-speed mounting methods evolved through a cooperation between Reel Service Ltd. and Siemens in the development of a high speed mounting tape known as 'MicroTape'.
 By adding a tape-and-reel process into the assembly methodology, placement at high speed is possible, achieving a 99.90% pick rate and a placement rate of 21,000 cph (components per hour), using standard PCB assembly equipment.

 Flip-chip packages often consist of a silicon die sitting on top of a "substrate" which then sits on top of a traditional PCB.
 The substrate can have a Ball Grid Array (BGA) on its underside.
 The substrate makes the connections to the die available for use by the PCB.
 Substates made with build up film such as Ajinomoto Build up Film (ABF), are manufactured around a core, and the film is stacked on the core in layers by vacuum lamination at high temperatures.
 After each layer is applied, the film is cured, and laser vias are made with or UV lasers, then the blind vias in the substrate are cleaned and the build up film is roughened chemically with a permanganate, and then copper is deposited using electroless copper plating, followed by creating a pattern on the copper using photolithography and etching, and then this process is repeated for every layer of the substrate.